Florin12er/Go-Chat-App/README.md

 ## Contact

-If you have any questions or feedback, please open an issue on this repository or contact [Your Name] at [your.email@example.com].
+If you have any questions or feedback, please open an issue on this repository, or mail here : [sebastianflorin603@gmail.com].